chriseidhof/research-incremental/2019-06-29-notes-conal.md

   - https://www.youtube.com/watch?v=dyiLLdkzzRc
   - https://twitter.com/bkase_

 Note to self: I learn best by doing things myself (and then going back to literature).
 Maybe it's a good idea to try to read a little bit, then work out a denotational design for a build system myself, and have it reviewed?
-If we end up with something nice, maybe I could try setting up GHC for compiling with categories and try implementing it?
+To really understand it I should try to explain it once it's done.
+If we end up with something nice, I could try setting up GHC for compiling with categories and try implementing it?